heathermiller/scala-dataflow/docs/flow-pool-pseudo.md

 after having set the value and possibly following the buffer during quite some time.
 This seems more inefficient.

+This race has been solved by adding the check on the length

 ## Write / Seal
     sub write(val,i) {